 Asian stocks sink after US jobs data hurt hopes of rate cut

-Asian stocks tumbled Monday after relatively strong U.S. employment data tempered hopes the Federal Reserve might cut interest rates.
+Asian stocks tumbled Monday after unexpectedly strong U.S. employment data tempered hopes the Federal Reserve might cut interest rates.

 Fed leaders have said they are ready to cut rates to support economic growth amid a tariff war with Beijing.
-But Friday's stronger-than-expected data on June job creation prompted questions about whether the Fed might still think that is needed.
+But investors questioned whether the Fed might think that is needed after Friday's data on June job creation.

 Those data "have many questioning whether we will see just two rate cuts in 2019 and not what some call the required three" to push U.S. stocks higher, said Edward Moya of OANDA in a report.

-Trade data due out this week and Fed chairman Jerome Powell's testimony to Congress on Wednesday "will likely highlight the effects of the trade war and should support the calls for additional stimulus globally," said Moya.
+Trade data due out this week from several countries and Fed chairman Jerome Powell's testimony to Congress on Wednesday "will likely highlight the effects of the trade war and should support the calls for additional stimulus globally," said Moya.

 Wall Street fell Friday after the Labor Department said employers added 224,000 jobs in June.
 That was better than forecast and a rebound from May's disappointing weaker-than-expected job creation.